agustinjosew/CTF/MrRobot/README.md

 Now we can scale the user and finally `cat` to see the content txt file without problems:
 ![image](https://user-images.githubusercontent.com/76487325/114451561-c152ab00-9bad-11eb-9419-9ce78c518f36.png)

-Still got 1 more key to find!, since we exploited the host, and got in... our next step is to carry out `Post-Explotation` and further Enumeration on the internal side :).
+Still got 1 more key to find!, since we exploited the host, and got in...our next step is to carry out `Post-Explotation` and further Enumeration on the internal side :).